Published on February 18, 2020 – Last Updated on May 11, 2022

 - Being involved in a mass shooting

 - Serving in a military war zone

-It doesn’t matter how long ago the incident happened, the stress affects the person in the present.
-You may be more susceptible to getting PTSD if you have had depression or anxiety in the past or don’t have the support of your family or friends.
+It doesn’t matter how long ago the incident happened, and the stress affects the person in the present.
+You may be more susceptible to getting PTSD if you have had depression or anxiety in the past or don’t support your family or friends.